 Note: Even though Google is the top dog of search engines, don’t forget to register your business with other search engines and sites like Bing and Yelp (Yahoo charges a monthly fee for this).
 You can start with Moz Local to see the status of your listings across the web.

-Taking control of your Google profile is an awesome first step.
+Taking control of your Google business profile is an awesome first step.
 Once you’ve gone through this process, you can continue to learn more about optimizing your website for search engines.
-There is an entire discipline of SEO, but with just a few minutes and a few basics you can rapidly increase your standing with search engines.
+There is an entire discipline of SEO, but with just a few minutes and a few SEO basics, you can rapidly increase your standing with search engines.
 It’s well worth the effort.